-In the event that the person who holds or controls the financial account still does not provide the required tax return, despite a complete blocking of the account, the Financial Institution shall report the account with all the information available to it at that time, for as long as this remains the case.Notwithstanding, this person shall be required to provide the aforementioned tax return.
+In the event that the person who holds the ownership or control of the financial account continues without providing the required declaration, despite having made a total blockage of the same, the financial Institution must communicate the account with each and every person. of the data available at that time, as long as said circumstance continues.
+All of this, without prejudice to contacting said person to provide the aforementioned statement.

 The gross income derived from the sale or amortisation of financial assets paid or entered in the account, i.e. for the value of the asset disposal or refund obtained, must be reported.
 The income produced from this transaction in terms of interest shall not be reported.

 No. Financial accounts held by a capital company whose share capital is regularly traded on one or more recognized securities markets or a capital company that is a related entity of a capital company whose share capital is regularly traded on one or more recognized securities markets must not be reported. or several recognized securities markets.
 All of this in accordance with the definitions of Section VIII of the Annex to Royal Decree 1021/2015, specifically the one referring to “person subject to communication of information” within section D. Account subject to communication of information.

 No, in no case should the SGIIC be considered reporting entities of form 289 in relation to the information on the participations in the Investment Funds they manage.

 It is the Investment Funds themselves that must be considered reporting entities of model 289 (Reporting FI) in relation to the information on their holdings.

 The SGIIC may simply submit form 289, on behalf of the Investment Funds, in those cases in which they have the status of electronic representative of the corresponding Investment Fund or social collaborator, although, as indicated, in these In these cases, the entity that must appear as a declarant will be, in any case, the corresponding Investment Fund.